GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 The Storage API provides an extension-specific way to persist user data and state.
 It's similar to the web platform's storage APIs ([IndexedDB][mdn-indexeddb], [localStorage][mdn-localstorage]), but was designed to meet the storage needs of extensions.
 The following are a few key features:

-- Content scripts can directly access chrome.storage.
+- The extension service worker, content scripts, and other extension contexts have access to the storage areas.
-- Stores JSON serializable values as object properties.
+- JSON serializable values are stored as object properties.
 - Storage is asynchronous with bulk read and write operations.
-- Storage data persists when the user clears the cache and browsing history.
+- Data persists even when the user clears the cache and browsing history.
-- Available in the service worker, content scripts, and other extension contexts.
 - A user's extension settings persist even when using [split incognito][incognito].
-- Offers an exclusive read-only [managed storage area][manifest-storage] for enterprise policies.
+- Includes an exclusive read-only [managed storage area][manifest-storage] for enterprise policies.

 {% Details %}
 {% DetailsSummary %}
 💡 Can extensions use Window.localStorage?
 {% endDetailsSummary %}

-Even though extensions can access [Window.localStorage][mdn-localstorage] in some contexts (popup and other HTML pages), it is not recommended for the following reasons:
+Even though extensions can access [`Window.localStorage`][mdn-localstorage] in some contexts (popup and other HTML pages), it is not recommended for the following reasons:

 - The extension's service worker cannot access the localStorage API.
-- Content scripts share the localStorage of the host page.
+- Content scripts share the `localStorage` of the host page.
-- Data saved to localStorage is lost when the user clears their browsing history.
+- Data saved to `localStorage` is lost when the user clears their browsing history.

 {% endDetails %}